SHARPENTIERS/MZ-SD2CMT/README.md

 These four signals are also used by the original MZ-SD2CMT Ultra-Fast transfer method.
 The dedicated MZ-SD2CMT2 PCB adds card detection, external-CMT switching and audio-monitor circuitry around this core interface without changing the basic connection concept.

-> **Dedicated PCB schematic:** the electrical schematic of the MZ-SD2CMT2 board will be documented separately with the hardware files.
+> **Dedicated PCB schematic:** the electrical schematic of the MZ-SD2CMT2 board is kept with the project hardware files.
 The PCB/enclosure images in this README are mechanical/3D design renders, not the electrical schematic.

 ## Software structure